apache/yunikorn-core/docs/evaluate-perf-function-with-Kubemark.md

 When running Big Data batch workloads, e.g Spark, on K8s, scheduler throughput becomes to be one of the main concerns.
 In YuniKorn, we have done lots of optimizations to improve the performance, such as a fully async event-driven system and low-latency sorting policies.
-The following chart reveals the scheduler throughput (by using Kubemark simulated environment, and launching 50,000 pods with heterogeneous resource requests ), comparing to the K8s default scheduler.
+The following chart reveals the scheduler throughput (by using Kubemark simulated environment, and submitting 50,000 pods), comparing to the K8s default scheduler.

 ![Scheduler Throughput](images/throughput.png)